What is an Email Chain and When Should You Use It?

 Their benefits include:

 • Easier to understand the context: Chain emails help new joiners understand the relevance and importance of the conversation.
 Instead of a team briefing, they can simply read through important updates on the email thread.
+Using email chains also avoids issues related to email throttling

 • Enhances organization and email structure: Well-organized email chains reduce the likelihood of emails getting lost.
 Plus, they contribute to a better structure, making it easier for participants to skim through the email conversation.
+In essence, the parts of email stay the same for every message added to the thread.

 • Uses Time-stamped communication: The chronological order of messages makes it simple to date back to a reference or an idea.
+Initially, if your email was deferred but sent later, your recipients will still be able to notice the correct time of the email.

 • Allows collaborative decision-making: Email chains facilitate collaborative decision-making through group insights, feedback, and structured queries.
+Instead of sending separate email surveys, you can gather instant feedback from your readers.

 Cons of Using Email Chains in Your Workplace